TappyTappy/bios-611-project/README.md

 To build the docker image, you run

 ```
-docker build . -t yl
+docker build . -t 611
 ```

 Then you run:

 ```
-docker run -v $(pwd):/home/rstudio/project -p 8787:8787 --rm -it yl
+docker run -v $(pwd):/home/rstudio/work -p 8787:8787 -e PASSWORD=work -it 611
 ```

 This code starts up the user rstudio in Docker environment.
+Please set working directory to current work directory in rstudio.

-You then visit http://localhost:8787 via a browser on your device to access Docker rstudio environment.
+You then visit http://localhost:8787 via a browser on your device to access Docker rstudio.
 (Note: `-p 8888:8888\` is the command used to start a python environment.
 This type of files will be added in the future.)

 To reproduce thhe final report, visit the terminal in rstudio and run: